 Reflection of Life

-To send flowers in memory of Margaret Smalls, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Margaret Smalls, please visit our Heartfelt Sympathies Store.

 Margaret Smalls was born on Saturday, February 14, 1942 to the late Toby and Nancy Smalls in Allendale, South Carolina.
 She was the last born of nine children; seven of which preceded her in death (Lula, Georgia, Robert, John, Toby, Cleo and Grace) and her only surviving sister, Emily.